Lepozepo/S3/README.md

 ```

 Enjoy, this took me a long time to figure out and I'm sharing it so that nobody has to go through all that.
+__NOTE:__ It might take a couple of hours before you can actually start uploading to S3.
+Amazon takes some time to make things work.

 ## API